Hipparchus-Math/hipparchus/src/site/markdown/index.md

 Hipparchus is a large library, so it has been split into several modules.
-Users can select only the modules they need and developers can update modules more easily and more often than what would be possible in a large monolithic library.
+Users can select only the modules they need and developers can update modules more easily and more often than would be possible in a large monolithic library.

 ---